TPPSellinger/eSMC/README.md

 Step four : Open the R script test_data_esmc.R.

-Step five : Modify the path to the data file (line 36) if the file is in a different folder.
+Step five : Extract the data file and modify the path to the data file (line 37) and name of file (line 39 to 44) if necessary.

-Step six : Modify the ecological prior knowledge if working on a different data set (line 14 to 36 ).
+Step six : Modify the ecological prior knowledge if working on a different data set (line 12 to 27 ).

-Step seven : Execute the code (10 min to 1 h depending on the data set, the analysis and your machine)
+Step seven : Execute the code (1h to 2h depending on the data set, the analysis and your machine).
+To reduce computation time one can reduce the number of hidden state space (n) and reduce the number of analysed scaffold (line 34).

 General Advice :